yannjor/krabby/README.md

 SUBCOMMANDS:
-    help      Print this message or the help of the given subcommand(s) list      Print list of all pokemon
+    help      Print this message or the help of the given subcommand(s) list      Print list of all pokemon.
+This command can optionally be followed by a generation number or range (1-9) to show pokemon from a specific generation or range of generations.
+The generations can be provided as a continuous range (eg. 1-3) or as a list of generations (1,3,6)
     name      Select pokemon by name.
 Generally spelled like in the games.
 A few exceptions are nidoran-f, nidoran-m, mr-mime, farfetchd, flabebe type-null etc. Perhaps grep the output of list if in doubt